N4SJAMK/locust-contriboard/README.md

 ```

+### Control panel

-### Now you can enter locust control panel with browser by navigating to masters ip address and port :8089
+Now you can enter locust control panel with browser by navigating to masters ip address and port :8089

+### NOTICE!!!

-### Notice that masters are not sending requests to the target, master only use slaves to hatch users and send requests.
+Notice that masters are not sending requests to the target, master only use slaves to hatch users and send requests.